zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 ```
 python costco.py
 ```
+After the program started running, enter zip code and log in as usual (Your information is safe).
-That's it, the program should be up and running.
-You can minimize it and let it run on background.
-When a delivery slot is found, a beep will last for around 5 seconds to notify you.
-Be sure to act quickly since the delivery slot could be gone any minute.
+When a delivery slot is found, a beep will last for 5 seconds to notify you.
+So be sure to turn up volume.
+Act quickly after the slot is found since the delivery slot could become unavailable in any minute.
+You can minimize the browser and let it run on background.

 ## How this works
-With the help of selenium library, this program automatically enters zip code and login for you.
-Then it constantly refresh the checkout page every 30 seconds until it finds a delivery slot.
+With the help of selenium library, this program automatically and constantly refreshes the checkout page every 30 seconds until it finds a delivery slot.
 This delivery slot is not presevered for you unless you quickly checkout and secure the delivery slot.